 Why is it beneficial to use third-party DNS servers?

 As already mentioned above, your ISP provides you with a DNS server by default for all your browsing needs.
-But looking beyond what is offered by your ISP can serve your best interests.
-There are several reasons for looking for alternative or third-party DNS servers:
+But looking beyond what your ISP offers can serve your best interests.
+There are several reasons for looking for alternative or third-party best DNS servers:

 - Depending on your location, selecting a third-party DNS server can give better speeds while browsing the Internet.